MICommunity/psi-jami/jami-xml/README.md

+# jami-xml

-##jami-xml was made for reading and writing all the standard PSI-MI-XML formtas (or MIF) availables.
+`jami-xml` was made for reading and writing all the standard PSI-MI-XML formtas (or MIF) availables.

 For more information about the molecular interaction standards you can refer to HUPO PSI-MI working group http://www.psidev.info/groups/molecular-interactions

-##How does it relate to other packages ?
+## How does it relate to other packages ?

 Only `jami-commons` uses this package.
 But `jami-commons` is used by following packages `jami-examples`